jtran41205/INST326_TheBackRow/README.md

    For example:

-   String in file: "These Nuts!
-Key=left 3"
+   String in file: "Fire!
+Key=3"
    The string will be read into the game as "These Nuts!"
-   The key will be "left 3", which will shift the characters 3 to the left altered string: "Qebpb Krqp!"
+   The key will be "3", which will shift the characters 3 to the left altered string: "Cfob!"

 3) The user will be prompted to type a string to try and match the original text Due to high margins of error, they'll be graded on a percentage of how much